Nef10/dotfiles/terminal-theme/README.md

 ## Use

 The theme will be installed by the main script by inserting the content of `atom-one-dark.xml` into the correct plist file.
-If you want to install in manually, just double click the `atom-one-dark.terminal` file.
+If you want to install it manually, open the `atom-one-dark.terminal` file.

 ## Adjust